iktakahiro/dbr/README.md

 )
 ```

-Union can be used in sub query.
+Union can be used in subquery.

 ```go
 fjord.Union(